 One of the Harry Potter films (Harry Potter and the Prisoner of Azkaban) includes some sequences which feature an old London bus that had been converted from double to triple deck!
 Inside the upper decks are galleried and there are several large crystal chandeliers hanging from the roof whilst the lowest deck is kitted out with beds instead of seats.
 Operating at night rescuing Knights in distress this purple liveried bus was rather aptly known as the 'Knight Bus'.

 In fact several such buses were created, plus a third double deck bus was covered in vinyl graphics to give the appearance of having three floors.

-The front destination blind displays Knight Bus whilst on the side / above the doorway it shows All destinations - except underwater.To avoid breach of copyright pictures of these buses are not shown here, but more information (including a picture) may be found by following this link to an external website which will open in a new window:- http://www.killermovies.com/h/harrypotter3/articles/2772.html
+The front destination blind displays Knight Bus whilst on the side / above the doorway it shows All destinations - except underwater.To avoid breach of copyright pictures of these buses are not shown here, but more information (including a picture) may be found by following this link:- http://www.killermovies.com/h/harrypotter3/articles/2772.html

 Real night buses do exist!

 These images show a bus trailer which had been designed for passengers to use as a mobile hotel.